Delaware • New Jersey • Pennsylvania

 - The oxidation of ammonia and other nitrogen-based compounds.

-In the tidal Delaware River, the Delaware Estuary, DO levels were historically problematic.
-However, over the past 50+years, the DRBC has addressed the worst of the estuary's DO problems.
+In the Delaware Estuary, the tidal Delaware River (south of Trenton, N.J.) and the Delaware Bay, DO levels were historically problematic.
+However, over the past 50+years, the DRBC has addressed the worst of the Estuary's DO problems.

 Please note: In the graphic, the criteria line is 24-hour mean DO, while the measurements are daytime spot measurements near surface.